Mikhail Lomonosov: Education abroad

 The University of Marburg was among Europe's most important universities in the mid-18th century due to the presence of the philosopher Christian Wolff, a prominent figure of the German Enlightenment.
 Lomonosov became one of Wolff's students while at Marburg from November 1736 to July 1739.
 Both philosophically and as a science administrator, this connection would be the most influential of Lomonosov's life.
-In 1739–1740 he studied mineralogy and philosophy at the University of Göttingen; there he intensified his studies of German literature.
+In 1739–1740 he studied mineralogy, mining, and metallurgy with Bergrat Henckel in his Freiberg laboratory; there, too, he intensified his studies of German literature.